 - Fear of traveling or socializing

-These multitudes of reasons and barriers throw people into a severe financial, emotional, health crisis or collapse.
+Although long, this list is not exhaustive, and dealing with even a few of these hurdles can throw a person into a severe financial, emotional, health crisis, or even collapse.
 The implications of this global bed bug epidemic will continue to have serious adverse outcomes over time if we don't take the time to educate the public on ways to treat and prevent bed bugs from moving in before the problem grows to infestation level.

-It is Convectexs' mission to bring affordable, fast, and easy treatments to business owners, professionals and DIY'ers alike.
-By solving bed bug problems quickly and educating the public with proper information, the economic and financial burden can be lifted, and the bed bug stigma can be reduced.
-If you’re a business owner, pest professional or someone who has bed bugs, we encourage you to consider a professional quality bed bug heating package to end your bed bug nightmare.
+It is Convectex's mission to bring affordable, fast, and easy treatments to business owners, professionals and DIYers alike.
+By solving bed bug problems quickly and educating the public with proper information, we aim to help lift the economic and financial burden bed bugs and reduce the stigma around bed bug infestation.
+If you’re a business owner, pest professional, or someone who has bed bugs, we encourage you to consider a professional quality bed bug heating package to end your bed bug nightmare.
 Contact Convectex today to discuss which package is right for you!
-Call us at 877-375-0005 or visit https://convectex.com/collectionsBack
+Call us at 877-375-0005 or visit https://convectex.com/collections.